 XM operates through four entities.
 Two are authorized by Tier-1 regulators: CySEC in Cyprus and ASIC in Australia.
 These entities comply with the strictest safety requirements, such as ensuring the segregation of client funds and providing negative balance protection.
 They also operate on a ‘best execution’ basis, requiring them to provide optimal price quotes.
 Additionally, XM holds one Tier-2 license (DFSA in the UAE) and one Tier-3 license (FSC in Belize).

-FBS is authorized by two Tier-1 financial regulators (CySEC in Cyprus and ASIC in Australia), one Tier-2 regulator (FSCA in South Africa), and one Tier-3 regulator (FSC in Belize).
-The broker’s website is fairly transparent, with information presented clearly and in an easy-to-understand manner.
-Furthermore, the broker has issued a ‘best execution policy,’ meaning it is required to take all necessary steps to provide optimal price feeds under prevailing market conditions.
+FBS is regulated by two Tier-1 financial authorities (CySEC in Cyprus and ASIC in Australia) and one Tier-3 regulator (FSC in Belize).
+The broker’s website is fairly transparent, presenting information clearly and in an easy-to-understand manner.
+FBS segregates client funds and offers negative balance protection for added security.

 If you want to learn more about brokers’ regulations, be sure to check out our article on the top regulated forex brokers.